Edirom/music-diff/README.md

 **music-diff** is an application that tries to make a musical diff of two encoded music files.
 It is based on the VideApp-<sub>Arr</sub> from Beethovens Werkstatt.
 The actual comparison is done by a set of XSLTs, which is hosted by and used from the MEI-Garage.

-At this point, only encoding with an equal number of measures can be compared.
+At this point, only encodings with an equal number of measures can be compared.

 ## Project setup
 ```